-Mandate and membership: Two (2) Diplomates, who are not members of the Council, shall be elected as auditors by the Diplomates present at the Annual General Meeting (AGM) and shall review the ECVP accounts and relevant correspondence once a year and report their findings to the AGM.
-The auditors' report and the Treasurer's report regarding the financial status of the College will be presented for approval at the AGM.
-Only after the auditors' report, can the AGM discharge the Treasurer for the annual finance report.
+Mandate and membership: two (2) Diplomates who are not members of the Council shall be elected as auditors by the Diplomates present at the Annual General Meeting (AGM) and shall review the ECVP accounts and relevant correspondence once a year and report their findings to the Spring General Meeting (SGM).
+The auditors' report and the Treasurer's report regarding the financial status of the College will be presented for approval at the SGM.
+Only after the auditors' report, can the membership discharge the Treasurer for the annual finance report.

-Term of office: This shall normally be of one (1) year and may be extended for up to a further five (5) years.
+Term of office: this shall normally be of one (1) year and may be extended for up to a further five (5) years.